 The CBCA provides that a registered holder or beneficial owner of shares that is entitled to vote at an annual meeting of the Corporation may submit to the Corporation notice of any matter that the person proposes to raise at the meeting (referred to as a "Proposal") and discuss at the meeting any matter in respect of which the person would have been entitled to submit a Proposal.
-The CBCA further provides that the Corporation must set out the Proposal in its management proxy circular along with, if so requested by the person who makes the Proposal, a statement in support of the Proposal by such person.
-However, the Corporation will not be required to set out the Proposal in its management proxy circular or include a supporting statement if, among other things, the Proposal is not submitted to the Corporation at least 90 days before the anniversary date of the notice of meeting that was sent to the shareholders in connection with the previous annual meeting of shareholders of the Corporation.
-As the notice in connection with the Meeting is dated March 18, 2022, the deadline for submitting a proposal to the Corporation in connection with the next annual meeting of shareholders is December 18, 2022.
+The CBCA further provides that the Corporation must set out the Proposal in its management proxy circular or attach the Proposal thereto and, if so requested by the person who submits a Proposal, the Corporation shall include in the management proxy circular or attach to it a statement in support of the Proposal by the person and the name and the address of the person.
+The statement and the Proposal must together not exceed the prescribed maximum number of words.
+However, the Corporation will not be required to set out the Proposal in its management proxy circular or include a supporting statement if, among other things, the Proposal is not submitted to the Corporation within the "prescribed period", defined as the 60-day period that begins on the 150th day before the anniversary of the proposal to the Corporation in connection with the next annual meeting is April 26, 2023, the "prescribed period" for submitting a Proposal to the Corporation in connection with the next annual meeting of shareholders of the Corporation will be from November 28, 2023 to January 27, 2024.